uchechim/scotia-rentals/README.md

 * For the VPC, configure security groups to allow the correct inbound/outbound connections (for simplicity add inbound/outbound anywhere @0.0.0.0).

 #### Frontend Setup

-* Ensure you have node installed on your machine -> https://nodejs.org/en/download/package-manager
 * Clone this repository into your local machine.
 * Navigate (cd) to the "client" folder.
 * Run ```npm install``` to install the required dependencies for the front-end application